Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 Card Network/Issuer Coverage Type Maximum Limit Duration Limit Key Features

-Chase Sapphire Preferred Primary Up to $60,000 31 days Domestic and international coverage included
+Chase Sapphire Preferred Primary Up to $60,000 31 days Domestic and international primary coverage

-Chase Sapphire Reserve Primary Up to $75,000 31 days Best-in-class coverage limits for rentals
+Chase Sapphire Reserve Primary Up to $75,000 31 days Best-in-class coverage for most rentals

 Visa Signature Secondary Vehicle cash value 15 days (US), 31 days (abroad) Check specific card benefits guide